pieces-app/example-typescript/README.md

 This is a very simple guide on how to get up and running using the @pieces.app/client npm package and create a web environment that you can build on top of. **Fork this repo** to get started and learn about the depth of possibilities you have with Pieces OS.

 More guides will be coming soon around:
-- Adding a UI to view multiple snippets from `Assets`
+- Adding a UI to view multiple snippets from ` /assets`
 - Using Pieces OS as a database
 - Creating a personal Copilot that understands your context
 - Learning about `/search` endpoints